Lake Lovering

 Lake Lovering (Lac Lovering) is a lake located in the Memphrémagog Regional County Municipality of the Estrie region of Quebec, Canada.
 It is located south of the city of Magog.

 Lake Lovering is 6 km long by 0.75 km wide.
 It has a surface area of 4.6 km2 and an average depth of 25 m.
 It is situated at an elevation of 243 m.

-Lake Lovering is contaminated with polychlorinated biphenyl (PCB), dioxins and furans.
-These chemicals originated through a small stream retrieving water from a landfill.
+Lovering Lake offers a magnificent environment in which to live.
+Its location away from major roads provides incomparable peace and quiet.
+Generally speaking, the lake boasts an abundant biodiversity of flora and fauna.
+Water quality is excellent, particularly for swimming and fishing.

 In 1970 concerned landowners created an organization, la Société de conservation du lac Lovering, in response to the consequences of rapid residential urbanization of the lake shore.
 Its goal is to raise awareness of the hazards to the lake to local residents and authorities.